chancancode/javascript/README.md

 # JavaScript

-As much as we love writing Ruby, when you need to *get closer to the metal*, you have no choice but to use JavaScript.
+As much as we love writing Ruby, when you need to *get really close to the metal*, you have no choice but to use JavaScript.
 With this gem, Rubyists can finally harness the raw power of their machines by programming in JavaScript syntax *right inside their Ruby applications*.

 ## Installation